lter/lterpalettefinder/README.md

     currently supported)

 -   **`palette_sort()`** sorts output of `palette_extract()` by hue and
-    saturation to approximate how human eyes group colors (this can be done either inside `palette_extract()` with an optional argument or independently)
+    saturation to approximate how human eyes group colors

 -   **`palette_demo()`** creates an exploratory base R graph of the colors returned by either `palette_extract()` or `palette_sort()`